 When your muscles are already dehydrated after your workout, drinking alcohol will only dehydrate them even more, ultimately preventing those muscles from rebounding and repairing the way you need them to in order to see fitness gains.

-In fact, a 2014 study in the journal Plos One found that consuming alcohol reduced muscle protein synthesis (the process of repairing and building new muscle cells after exercise) by 24 to 37 percent following resistance training, steady-state cardio and high-intensity exercise, even when paired with protein and carbs.
-However, it’s worth noting that this study involved higher amounts of alcohol to replicate amounts athletes report while binge drinking.
+In fact, a small February 2014 study in the journal Plos One found that drinking alcohol reduced muscle protein synthesis (the process of repairing and building new muscle cells after exercise) by 24 to 37 percent following resistance training, steady-state cardio and high-intensity exercise, even when paired with protein and carbs.
+But, it's worth noting that this study involved higher amounts of alcohol to replicate amounts athletes report while binge drinking.